BrandonRomano/packer-plugin-oneandone/.web-docs/README.md

-The 1&1 Packer Plugin is able to create virtual machines for [1&1](https://www.1and1.com/).
-The plugin comes with a single builder:
+The 1&1 Packer Plugin is able to create virtual machines for IONOS cloud.

 ### Installation